Repotting a plant is easy and it’s an important step for plants to grow well.

 This provides space for roots to grow, and also has the added benefit of renewing organic matter that plants need.

-Indoor plants are often repotted, but even outdoor plants that grow in pots or containers, like shrubs and fruit trees that grow in garden boxes, deserve to be regularly repotted.
+Indoor plants are often repotted, but even outdoor plants that grow in pots or containers deserve to be regularly repotted.
+Typical examples are shrubs and fruit trees that grow in garden boxes.

 Here is all you need to know on how to repot plants.